Do you invest in technology? Discover the tax advantages for innovative businesses!

 Baker & McKenzie and De Breed & Partners offer an integrated approach

 A combination of technical and legal financial knowledge is necessary for a good use of the WBSO and Innovationbox.
-Baker & McKenzie and De Breed & Partners are a strategic team in the area of these financial regulations.
+Baker & McKenzie and DB&P are a strategic team in the area of these financial regulations.
 Knowledge and experience is bundled in this team-work and we can provide integrated advice about the application of the WBSO and Innovationbox such that the owner/investor’s goals are central (value optimisation, better cash-flow etc.)

 Do you want to learn more about the Innovationbox?
 Then please contact De Breed & Partners.